iwalton3/lxcm/docs/manual.md

 # What is it?

 LXCM is a container management system for managing lxc containers.
-It was designed for make containers easy to use.
+It was designed to make containers easy to use.
 It manages the underlying configuration, filesystems, ip addresses, and user/group id mappings of the containers.
 It also includes a firewall manager for managing port forwards into containers and other access rules, with support for